 A graph of the differences between each cycle peak and exact 11 year cycles, starting with cycle 1 is shown below.

-A positive value implies that the cycle is late, negative values indicate early cycles.
+A positive value means that the cycle is late, negative values indicate early cycles.
 The peaks of cycles 3, 4 and 7 deviate substantially from the 11 year cycle.
-From cycle 10 onward, the deviation is less than two years (except cycle 16).
+From cycle 10 onward, the deviation is less than two years (except cycle 15).
 It cannot be ruled out that sunspot counts were less accurate in the past.
-I am not sure if counting methods were always the same.
-This could explain the larger deviations.
-Nowadays, methods are well established and should render more consistent results.
-I am tempted to reject the earlier outliers and start from cycle 10 onwards.
+It is also unknown to me if counting methods were always the same.
+The larger deviations could be related to inconsistencies.

 Another observation is that the graph suggests a slow cycle with a period of roughly 15 cycles.
 The trend line (polynomial regression 4 periods) shows that.
 The next graph is based on cycles 10 and up.
 The trend line fits the data points pretty well.

 We have seen that some cycles have very active final phases.
-If we look at de detailed graphs or past cycles, there seems to be a tendency for the first monthly mean peaks to be somewhat stronger than the later ones.
-The number also suggest a slight dip around the centre of the cycles and many have double peaks.
+If we look at detailed graphs or past cycles, there seems to be a tendency for the first monthly mean peaks to be somewhat stronger than the later ones.
+The numbers also suggest a slight dip around the centre of the cycles and many have double peaks.

 The optimistic scenario is that a double peak will occur and that we are near the centre dip.
 If that would be the case, cycle 25 is not over yet and raise the probability of 2025 being good for 6 m

 F2 critical frequencies become very high in the winter period at mid latitudes (the winter anomaly) and we need the solar activity to peak during that period.
 The anomalies in the northern and southern hemisphere differ 6 months.
+Some studies suggest that the winter anomaly is less in the southern hemisphere.

 A very interesting graph which I found quite some time ago, is published by Jan Alvestad.
 He has been publishing solar-terrestrial info for a very long time and he updates his website daily.